DavidTWynn/ScriptingExamples/README.md

 ### Prerequisites

 You will need access to a lab, linux, and Python3.
 These were tested on Ubuntu 20.04.
+For netconf and restconf look up the Cisco guide on enabling it for your platform

 ## Installation